AssemblyScript/website/src/status.md

 ### Generics

-AssemblyScript compiles generics to one concrete method or function per set of unique contextual type arguments, known as monomorphization.
+AssemblyScript compiles generics to one concrete method or function per set of unique contextual type arguments, also known as [monomorphisation](https://en.wiktionary.org/wiki/monomorphisation).
 Implications are that a module only includes and exports concrete functions for sets of type arguments actually used and that concrete functions can be shortcutted with [static type checks](./environment.md#static-type-checks) at compile time, which turned out to be quite useful.

 * The compiler does not currently enforce `extends Y` clauses on type parameters.
 Likely to be enforced in the future.
 * WebAssembly GC 🦄 may introduce more sophisticated mechanisms like reified generics, potentially post-MVP.